folio-org/folio-org.github.io/_faqs/how-to-create-doc.md

 ## Introduction

 To add a new document to this dev.folio.org site, follow these guidelines.
-There are separate guidelines for creating a [new FAQ](/faqs/how-to-create-doc-faq/).
+There are separate guidelines for creating a [new FAQ](/faqs/how-to-create-doc-faq/) and a [new Tutorial](/faqs/how-to-create-doc-tutorial/).

 After understanding how to be set up for [editing and publishing](#about-editing-and-publishing), then move on the [preparation](#preparation) and creation of a new document.